theknighthades/cosmodrome/README.md

-# cosmodrome
+# Cosmodrome

-adapted fork of dwm tailored to Arch-based Linux distributions
+Cosmodrome is a custom desktop environment based on dwm, st, and other programs tailored for Arch-based Linux distributions.